thomasgazzoni/ng2-platform/README.md

 ## Project status
-This project is just started, I am looking for collaborator to expand the Electron feature (although the implementation will be same as the Browser for most of the case)
+This project is just started, I am looking for collaborator to expand the Electron feature (although the implementation will be same as the Browser for most of the case) since I am not fully implement that in my work project.
 I will use as much as possible native api for Browser that maybe be available only in latest browser versions.
 NOTE: the code is not yet optimize but it works in most of the case.